vralle/html-bundler-webpack-plugin/README.md

 > website from your source assets.

 The plugin automates the processing of source files such as JS/TS, SCSS, images, and other assets referenced in an HTML or template file.
-This plugin will generate an HTML file containing all the necessary links to JS, CSS, images and other resources.
+This plugin generates an HTML file containing all the necessary links to JS, CSS, images, and other resources.

 ## Why use the HTML Bundler Plugin?